The Myths About Monsoon in Cambodia

 If you’re interested in learning more, see this piece on The Lost Seasons on the ABC site and the Indigenous Weather Knowledge project on Australia’s Bureau of Meteorology site.
 There’s more insight here too on Climate in Aboriginal Australia.

-While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons more closely reflected our experience this year.
+While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons have more closely reflected our experience in Cambodia.

 The Only Constant is Inconsistency and Unpredictability

-If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we also spent a lot of time this year, it was the unpredictability of the weather.
+If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we have also spent a lot of time during the wet season, it’s the unpredictability of the weather.
 As a photographer, Terence is constantly checking weather websites so we know when to schedule activities and photo shoots.
 Never has he spent so much time looking at storm patterns and never have I made and changed plans as much as I have during the last six months.

 What surprised us most was how quickly the weather could shift and wouldn’t settle in as we’d envisaged it might.
 There were days where it would rain like mad for half an hour then the clouds would pass and the sun would come out and a gorgeous afternoon would unfurl.
 In some cases it could be raining heavily in one part of the city and in another the sun would be blazing.